howknows/paper-date/README.md

 ever wonder what the research date was on a paper? me too.

-this extracts PDF creation time from metadata and converts it to huma-readable for a possible approximate research time.
+this extracts PDF creation time from metadata and converts it to human-readable for a possible approximate research time.

 requirements:
 pdfminer: